 The project is under the coordination of the Acende Brasil Institute.
 With this contribution, we hope to assist in the fight against the novel Coronavirus, and invite other companies to join us in the campaign.
 To become part of the mobilization, call the Acende Brasil Institute at +55 11 964290559.

-ENGIE supports initiative for expedited credit to small businesses
+ENGIE supports initiative for expedited credit to small businesses and action for enterprise

 ENGIE joined other major companies mindful of small businesspersons’ difficult situation in the city and became a donor to the Estímulo 2020 credit platform, contributing with BRL 1 million to the initiative.